This post may contain affiliate links, view our disclosure policy.

 Siesta Key Family Vacation: Day 2

 - Take a morning walk to Meany’s Mini Donuts in Siesta Key Village.

-- Check out a week-long bike, beach chair, and beach umbrella rentals from Robinhood Rentals (or the business of your choice).
+- Check out a week-long bike, beach chair, and beach umbrella rental from Robinhood Rentals (or the business of your choice).

 - Grab your beach essentials and spend the day at Siesta Key Beach.